Nordic Skiing at Saint John's

 The ski trails are part of Saint John's Abbey Arboretum.
 The land is owned by the monks of Saint John's Abbey and is generously made open for public use.

-- The ski trails are groomed for the benefit of the ski team, faculty, staff, students, members of the CSB and SJU communities, and Outdoor University members.
+- The ski trails are groomed for the benefit of the ski team, faculty, staff, students, members of the CSB and SJU communities, and Outdoor U members.
 All of the grooming is performed by volunteer efforts of a few individuals plus the help of a student employee.

-- By joining the Outdoor University you will receive all the information and benefits of every member (including a free introductory cross country ski lesson!) and can freely use the trails.
+- By joining Outdoor U you will receive all the information and benefits of every member (including a free introductory cross country ski lesson!) and can freely use the trails.
 You will also be supporting the ski trails and the grooming we do.
 On the application please indicate that you are a skier.